OWASP/www-project-api-security/index.md

   Authentication mechanisms are often implemented incorrectly, allowing attackers to compromise authentication tokens or to exploit implementation flaws to assume other user's identities temporarily or permanently.
-  Compromising system's ability to identify the client/user, compromises API security overall.
+  Compromising a system's ability to identify the client/user, compromises API security overall.
 * **API3:2019 Excessive Data Exposure**